 - Hit-And-Run Accidents

 - Delivery Vehicle Accidents

 - T-Bone Accidents

 - Bicycle Accidents

 Going To Work after an Auto Accident.
 What to Do First

-33. Do I tell my employer I was in an auto accident?
+33. Do I tell my employer I was in a rear-end accident?

 It’s probably a good idea to tell your employer that you were in an accident, if you suffered injuries.
 You may need to take time off from work for medical treatments or to have your car repaired, and your employer may be more receptive to this with plenty of advance notice.